WestleyR/list-files/README.md

 ## License

-This project if licensed under the terms of The Clear BSD License.
+This project is licensed under the terms of The Clear BSD License.
 See the [LICENSE file](https://github.com/WestleyR/list-files/blob/master/LICENSE) for more details.

 <br>